mriffle/nf-skyline-dia-ms/README.md

 # nf-teirex-dia
-DIA workflow(s) for TEI-REX project.
+Source code for the DIA workflow for TEI-REX project.

+## More Information
+For more information see the documentation at https://nf-teirex-dia.readthedocs.io/